tuist/sidekick/README.md

 ### Tuist

-You can use the instance hosted by [Tuist](https://tuist.dev), either by bringing your cloud provider or using Tuist's.
+You can use the instance hosted by [Tuist](https://tuist.dev) at [plasma.dev](https://plasma.dev) with any of the two following methods:
+- **Bring-your-infra:** Plug your own infrastructure into Plasma using your infrastructure keys (e.g. AWS).
+- **Use-our-infra:** Use our infrastructure and pay a tax over our infrastructure cost.

 ### Your own